 Goats too large or too small [ pony type ].

-The Boer Goat is a white goat with a fully pigmented red head and white blaze.
-A full red head is permissible.
+The Standard Boer Goat is a white bodied goat with a fully pigmented red head and white blaze although a full red head is permissible.

 Head, Neck and Forequaters: A total red colouring is permissible not further than the shoulder blade and on the shoulder not lower than the chest junction.